- Sleeps: 10 (+1)

 The closest airports are Brive-la-Gaillade (1 hour) and Rodez (75 minutes), both of which have some international flights.
 Toulouse (Blagnac) and Bergerac (Roumanière) international airports are 2 hours' away.

-- A welcome hamper is provided on arrival with 3 bottles of local wine, chilled water, orange juice, tea, coffee, French bread, local cheese, fresh fruit, milk butter and jam.
+- A welcome hamper is provided with 3 bottles of local wine, chilled water, orange juice, tea, coffee, French bread, local cheese, fresh fruit, milk butter and jam.

 - The small town of Cajarc (10 kms) has an excellent butcher called René Verdrune who offers all sorts of ready-prepared food; the baker called Lagarde has a varied selection of delicious sweet and savoury foods, whilst there is a delicatessen and several other food shops plus a supermarket.
 Cajarc has a marvellous Saturday market.